-First reported in Southwest United States in the 1980s by a physician called Dr Paul Cheyney, Chronic fatigue syndrome was identified as a condition charactised by debilitating fatigue, swollen glands, exercise intolerance, brain fog, muscle weakness and a desire to sleep for long periods.
+First reported in Southwest United States in the 1980s by a physician called Dr Paul Cheyney, Chronic Fatigue Syndrome was identified as a condition characterised by debilitating fatigue, swollen glands, exercise intolerance, brain fog, muscle weakness and a desire to sleep for long periods.
 A lack of clear criteria over the years has led to many going undiagnosed, or misdiagnosed due to overlapping symptoms with other conditions including depression, HPA axis dysfunction and chronic infections such as Lyme disease.

 While it is not clear if CFS is autoimmune in nature, it is known that it involves alteration of the immune system and that it shares many features with autoimmune disease, including systemic inflammation, a female bias, improvement during pregnancy, chronic stress, genetic involvement, pathogen/viral infections; and many CFS sufferers are found to have other autoimmune diseases present on investigation.